Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Introduction

-This situation is particularly daunting when considering the growing pace of the digital transformation.
-Privacy-oriented, non-proprietary digital identity management also seems particularly important in the context of blockchains, for instance, when implementing auditable access control to off-chain resources~\citep{maesa2019blockchainaccess,wu2023blockchain} or managing permissions in the context of decentralized autonomous organizations~\citep{elfaqir2020overview,liao2022blockchain} via a smart contract owing to the inherent transparency of blockchains and the related intensified issues with data protection~\citep{rieger2019GDPR,schellinger2022gdpr}.
-These observations also extend to the Metaverse -- a combination of the internet and augmented reality via software agents~\citep{dwivedi2022metaverse} that also builds on blockchains for managing asset ownership and exchange.
-Identification is a crucial component of the Metaverse yet carries substantial privacy risks~\citep{leenes2007privacy}.
-Challenges with sensitive personal information are even further aggravated through the measurement of additional data about individuals' devices, actions, or their environment~\citep{wang2022surveymetaverse,falchuk2018socialmetaverse,nair2022exploringmetaverse}, making data minimization in the context of digital identity particularly important.
+The current situation is daunting when considering the growing pace of the digital transformation and users' carelessness regarding the disclosure of private identity information~\citep{alashoor2022too}.
+Privacy-oriented, non-proprietary digital identity management also seems particularly important in the context of emerging blockchain-based applications owing to the inherent transparency of blockchains and the related intensified issues with data protection requirements~\citep{rieger2019GDPR,schellinger2022gdpr,sedlmeir2022transparency}.
+For instance, central bank digital currencies~\citep{gross2021designing}, blockchain-based access control~\citep{maesa2019blockchainaccess,wu2023blockchain} and permission management~\citep{elfaqir2020overview,liao2022blockchain} require flexible and privacy-oriented digital identity management.
+Similar observations hold for the Metaverse -- a combination of the Internet and augmented reality via software agents~\citep{dwivedi2022metaverse,nair2022metaverse} that also commonly builds on blockchains for managing asset ownership and exchange~\citep{leenes2007privacy}.